openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       command line option).
 The task name specified should not include the ``do_`` prefix.

+   :term:`BB_DEFAULT_UMASK`
+      The default umask to apply to tasks if specified and no task specific umask flag is set.

    :term:`BB_DISKMON_DIRS`
       Monitors disk space and available inodes during the build and allows you to control the build based on these parameters.